 "We partner with families, entrepreneurs and likeminded investors in growth or succession situations.
 We are flexible in terms of transaction structure and holding periods."
 RUDOLF OHNESORGE

 "In a more challenging environment, meaningful diversification in terms of geography and sector specialization makes a lot of sense.
 Our US exposure in tier-one funds is significantly growing and will strengthen our second pillar of Luxempart with significant contribution to our overall performance."
 ALAIN HUBERTY

-Investment tickets € 25-100m equity ticket in private and listed equity European champions Mainly in France, Belux, DACH Preferred sectors Industrials & technology, Healthcare, B2B services Growing leaders Investment in cash-generating companies with strong market position Partnership approach Minority or majority stake, flexible investment horizon
+Investment tickets € 25-100m equity t

+European champions Mainly in France, Be

+Preferred sectors Industrials & techno

+Growing leaders Investment in cash- with strong market

+Partnership approach Minority or majority